 Hutchinson Island has an abundance of pristine beaches with easy public access, the way Atlantic beaches used to be.
 You remember the days — when you could just pull off State Road A1A almost anywhere, park on the sand and stroll through the dunes to the ocean.

 We’ve spent several great days kayaking the waterways along the St. Lucie River in the Treasure Coast.
 Here are three kayak trails we like: St. Lucie south branch , St. Lucie Inlet Preserve and Ten Mile Creek.

 The west side of the Indian River Lagoon has an Old Florida flavor — especially the scenic 20-mile drive between Stuart and Fort Pierce.
 The region has enough places to explore to make a great getaway.

 The St. Lucie River is not a well-known kayaking destination — and it should be.
 It’s wild and gorgeous — a jungly forest of old live oaks thick with airplants and Spanish moss.
 After paddling about two hours, you reach a remote area where you can picnic and take a hike.

-The Elliott Museum built a spiffy new building with a high-tech robotic system to display its extensive collection of antique cars, but the museum also has everything from wedding dresses to baseball cards to wooden boats, Most visitors to the eclectic museum will find something to intrigue them.
+The Elliott Museum has a high-tech robotic system to display its extensive collection of antique cars, but the museum also has everything from wedding dresses to baseball cards to wooden boats, Most visitors to the eclectic museum will find something to intrigue them.